Cosmo and Cosmopolitanism

 McGraw Hill asks: “Be honest: When you first saw the cover of CULTURE, did you think it was a textbook?”
 This is the product of asking “thousands of college students about their study habits, their textbooks, and other course materials” and discovering students wanted something up-to-date, lighter, and more affordable.
 After asking two or three college students about it, the new format does appear attractive.
 It has enough built-in distraction so the reader does not have to shudder at a large block of uninterrupted text, as The Onion so brilliantly satirized.
 It’s more like a contemporary magazine, with a busy format we’ve come to see as normal.

 However, this may not be the best path to pursue.
-An alternative would be to exploit the popularity of e-readers, like the Kindle, which (at least in its first versions!) takes us back to a screen full of uninterrupted text.
-The Kindle provides an opportunity for a return to narrative text, as well as being affordable, portable, and easier to keep updated (see also Amazon Anthropology and my own attempt to use the Kindle as e-Book anthropology, Anthropology I: Human Nature, Race, Evolution in Biological Anthropology).
+An alternative would be to exploit the popularity of e-readers, like the Kindle, which still sells in black-and-white.
+It takes us back to a screen full of uninterrupted text.
+The Kindle provides an opportunity for a return to narrative text, as well as being affordable, portable, and easier to keep updated.

 Magazine-style texts also make me wonder about that prominent magazine, Cosmopolitan, and the promotion of cosmpolitanism for anthropology.
 The literature on cosmopolitanism is now enormous; here is a tiny selection.